Gaussian Multiple and Random Access in the Finite Blocklength Regime

 \section{Introduction}

 Emerging communication systems such as the Internet of Things, wireless cellular networks, and machine-to-machine communication systems impose two significant requirements on the code design: low latency constraints and random activity in a large number of communicating devices.
-These constraints lead us to study random access channels in the finite blocklength regime, where an unknown number of transmitters are active, and communication delay is finite.
+These constraints lead us to study random access channels in the finite blocklength regime, where an unknown number of transmitters is active, and communication delay is finite.
 Current random access strategies mostly use either orthogonalization (TDMA, FDMA, and CDMA) or collision avoidance (e.g., slotted ALOHA).
-Orthogonalization methods divide up resources (e.g., time, frequency, or signals) among the transmitters; while in slotted ALOHA, each transmitter randomly chooses a time slot to transmit their message and decoder declares an error if two or more transmitters are active in a time slot.
+Orthogonalization methods divide up resources (e.g., time, frequency, or signal space) among the transmitters.
+In slotted ALOHA, each transmitter randomly chooses a time slot to transmit its message, and the decoder declares an error if two or more transmitters are active in a time slot.
 Performance of these methods is inferior to the information-theoretic bounds achieved through simultaneous resource use.
 For example, slotted ALOHA achieves only 37\% of the single-transmitter capacity \cite{roberts1975aloha}.

-In this work, we consider a communication scenario where $K$ transmitters are communicating with a single receiver through a Gaussian channel.
-We study two problems in this network: multiple access and random access.
-In the multiple access problem, the identity of active transmitters is known to all transmitters and the receiver.
-In the random access problem, the set of active transmitters is unknown to the transmitters and the receiver.
+We consider a communication scenario where $K$ transmitters are communicating with a single receiver through a Gaussian channel.
+We study two problems in this network: multiple access and random access communication.
+In the multiple access problem, the identity of active transmitters is known to all transmitters and to the receiver.
+In the random access problem, the set of active transmitters is unknown to the transmitters and to the receiver.

 For $K=1$, Shannon's 1948 paper \cite{shannon1948A} derives the capacity